slavielle/grabbag/doc/path-and-query.md

 We talked about path till now ? flub! we would have talk about query !

-in fact, the second parameter Grabbag::grab method accepts is not a path but a query.
+In fact, the second parameter Grabbag::grab method accepts is not a path but a query.
 All will be explained as soon as i tell you the simplest form of a query is a path.

 So now the question is : what a query could be if it's non (only) a path !

 ### path-arrays

-path-arrays gathers paths in order to produce structured arrays.
+path-arrays gather paths in order to produce structured arrays.

 **Example :**
 ```php